NormanDunbar/DokuWiki-Cleaner/README.md

 - Images need to be saved from the Wiki Page with the same name as per the message(s) output to the log file (on standard error) or console.
 The Wiki insists on absolute paths to images, why not, but I prefer to have mine relative to the source HTML file, so that's how it is.
 By default images are expected to be in the _media subdirectory beneath where the converted HTML page is located.
 - Smilies.
 The Wiki keeps those in a different place.
 Check the output messages to find where you need to put yours, if you can be bothered!
 I personally, can't be!
 (Bothered.)
 - Other media files - I have no idea, I don't use them!
 - If future versions of DokuWiki change the end of section comments, we could be up that famous creek, without a canoe, never mind a paddle!
+If they do, let me know and I'll fix it.
 - There is no CSS extracted.
 All the class names, ID names etc remain in the converted HTML.
 This MIGHT be useful, perhaps.
 - External links remain as external links.
 This means, they still work!
 - Internal (to other Wiki pages I mean) will most likely no longer work.